juice49/lipsumator-next/README.md

 In 2015 I made [Lipsumator](http://github.com/juice49/lipsumator), a
 customisable placeholder text generator.
-The project used new (at the time) JavaScript features like generators, so it relis on some tooling that has become pretty out of date.
+The project used new (at the time) JavaScript features like generators, so it relies on some tooling that has become pretty out of date.

 I still use the `lipsumator` CLI command occasionally, and I've been intending to modernise the project for a while.
 Quickly generating  placeholder text from